Training structure

 Faculty of Science

-The module is structured around 4 sequences.
-Sequence 1 presents the basic concepts and frameworks for analyzing a farm and its functioning, with its bio-physical, technical and economic determinants.
-Sequence 2 takes a closer look at the farmer's decision-making processes, which underpin the creation and management of cropping systems on the farm.
-The last two sequences focus on the territorial scale.
-Sequence 3 deals with the representation of the diversity of cropping systems and farms, and its application to the analysis of the joint dynamics of agricultural uses and water resources in an area.
-Sequence 4 tackles the issue of coordinating the technical choices of farms within a territory, with an application to watershed management.
+The module is divided into four sections.
+Sequence 1 presents the basic concepts and analytical frameworks for a farm and its operation, including its biophysical, technical, and economic determinants.
+Sequence 2 takes a closer look at the decision-making processes that underlie the establishment and management of cropping systems within the farm.
+The last two sequences focus on the regional level.
+Sequence 3 focuses on representing the diversity of cropping systems and farms, and its application to analyzing the joint dynamics of agricultural uses and water resources in a territory.
+Sequence 4 addresses the issue of coordinating the technical choices of farms within a territory, with an application to watershed management.

 Thematic English 2